 Why Conflict-Free Diamonds are Problematic and What to Buy Instead

 What is a conflict free diamond?

-The Kimberly Process is now ubiquitous however human rights issues are still commonplace.
+The Kimberly Process is now ubiquitous however human rights issues in diamond mining are still happening.

-But isn’t stopping the purchase of conflict free diamonds a good thing?
+But isn’t stopping the purchase of blood diamonds a good thing?

+Why Conflict-Free Diamonds are Problematic and What to Buy Instead